 - 1. Plymouth Marjon University is committed to upholding the highest standards of behaviour in an atmosphere conducive to learning, and in accordance with its Values.
 Students are expected to conduct themselves in ways which ensure that this is the case.
 These procedures provide a mechanism for dealing with conduct which falls short of what is acceptable (hereafter referred to as 'misconduct') and harms the good order and discipline of the University in so doing.
 They operate in the context of the University's general and specific rules, regulations, policies and strategies. - 2.
-Please note that the University's interest in misconduct is not limited to the time spent on its premises and that, therefore, students are deemed to be members of the University at all times and in all media, including electronic transmission of information and publishing to the Internet. - 3.
+Please note that the University's interest in misconduct is not limited to the time spent on its premises and that, therefore, students are deemed to be members of the University at all times and in all media, including social media. - 3.
 The University recognises three particular areas of misconduct, as follows: - General misconduct - Programme-specific misconduct - Academic misconduct